hyperledger-archives/fabric/docs/API/AttributesUsage.md

   -u, --username="": Username for chaincode operations when security is enabled -v, --version[=false]: Display current version of fabric peer server
 ```
-To deploy a chaincode with attributes 'company' and 'position' it should be written in this way:
+To deploy a chaincode with attributes 'company' and 'position' it should be written in the following way:

 ```
 ./peer chaincode deploy -u userName -n mycc -c '{"Function":"init", "Args": []}' -a '["position", "company"]'